-The Coastal Zone Management Plan (CZMP) for Shaws Bay was prepared by Hydrosphere Consulting for Ballina Shire Council in 2014 and has since been adopted by Council.
-The study area included Shaws Bay, considering its main section, northern section and east arm and the bay's topographical catchment.
+The CZMP study area included Shaws Bay, considering its main section, northern section and east arm and the bay's topographical catchment.
 Pop Denison Park fronts the northern section and a small part of the main section of Shaws Bay and was considered in the CZMP.
 The CZMP seeks to protect and enhance the key values of the area by increasing resilience of the coastal zone and addressing key threats through efficient, effective and timely management.
 (Hydrosphere Consulting, p.1) The CZMP includes strategies that seek to restore and maintain the ecological health of the bay whilst maintaining and enhancing the recreational activities that are popular there.